Midnight Palace is designed for occupants of the midnight city. It asks: What is a public space dedicated to those who live in the nocturnal hours?

 Columbus is a city of night owls: 39% of the population works in manufacturing, compared to 9% nationwide.
-Among this group, many second and third-shift workers begin their “days” in the evening and finish work in the morning.
-Other residents also burn the midnight oil: restaurant workers, truckers on I65, parents of newborns, dedicated stargazers, residents with families overseas.
-However, many civic and amenity spaces only serve the sunlit-hours.
-Midnight Palace asks: How can we design for the midnight city?
+Among this late-night group are second and third shift workers, restaurant workers, truckers on I-65, parents of newborns, and residents with families overseas.

 Sears Building Plaza